 7.3.2.1.2 Breach of Contract

-(1) The IAG process shall not be used to resolve an issue in which an authorized enrollment causes a breach of contract (e.g., early termination fee) between the Customer and the losing CR.
+(1) The IAG process shall not be used to resolve an issue in which an authorized enrollment causes a breach of contract (e.g., early termination fee) between the Customer and the Losing CR.

-(2) The IAG process shall not be used to resolve an issue in which an authorized enrollment causes a breach of contract (e.g., non-payment) between the Customer and the gaining CR.
+(2) The IAG process shall not be used to resolve an issue in which an authorized enrollment causes a breach of contract (e.g., non-payment) between the Customer and the Gaining CR.

 7.3.2.2 Prevention of Inadvertent Gains

-(1) If the gaining CR determines that a potential inadvertent gain may be avoided by cancelling a pending switch or move in transaction prior to the scheduled date, the gaining CR shall cancel the transaction using the 814_08, Cancel Request.
+(1) If the Gaining CR determines that a potential inadvertent gain may be avoided by cancelling a pending switch or move in transaction prior to the scheduled date, the Gaining CR shall cancel the transaction using the 814_08, Cancel Request.

 7.3.2.4 Gaining CR System Processing Errors

-(1) Should a CR experience a system processing issue resulting in inadvertently gaining greater than 100 ESI IDs, the gaining CR shall send a timely informational-only Market Notice to all impacted Market Participants, via the MarkeTrak escalation contacts, detailing the cause of the issue, and send immediately following the submission of the IAG MarkeTraks.
+(1) Should a CR experience a system processing issue resulting in inadvertently gaining greater than 100 ESI IDs, the Gaining CR shall send a timely informational-only Market Notice to all impacted Market Participants, via the MarkeTrak escalation contacts, detailing the cause of the issue, and send immediately following the submission of the IAG MarkeTraks.

 7.3.2.5 Resolution of IAGs